tunqui-pe/chamilo-lms/app/Resources/docs/installation.md

 git config --global push.default current
 ```

+### Create database

+You should have a MariaDB/MySQL user and database created before hand.

 ### Update dependencies using Composer

 From the Chamilo folder (in which you should be now if you followed the previous steps), launch: